Riib11/liquid-flex-hs/Flex.md

 - can be a _transform_
 - if is a _transform_:
   - param types and output type must be _message_ types
-  - TODO: should contextual param types also have to be _message_ types?
+  - !TODO should contextual param types also have to be _message_ types?
   - function definition is refinement-checked
 - if is not a _transform_:
   - during refinement-checking, function calls are inlined